khimo/khimo.github.io/bli-guides/_01-setup-bli-pro/05-resources.md

 The resources have the following parameters:

 + **Zone**: The zone to which the resource belongs.
+>> This defines from which zone you will be able to effectively control the resource.
+Independently of what zone the system is in.
 + **Name**: Name to ease identification of the resources.
 + **Type**: Resource type.
 The type of available resources depends on the actual system, for instance: button, dimmer, shade etc.